Why this lesson matters

 Previous lesson

-This is the first lesson in the path.
+This is the first lesson in the sequence.

 Next lesson

-What the Gateway does, how the Control UI connects, and why customization should live outside the main repo.
+What the Gateway does, how the Control UI connects, and why your custom operating files should live outside the main repo.

 Continue to next lesson